tampueduard/study003-the-hidden-harmony/README.md

 </p>

+For instance, the method explained under shows how, from an initial colour it is possible to obtain a frequency, process applied to the [Study003A - Etherna](https://youtu.be/rYiHrotcdxU).
+Reversing the process, like is applied in the Study003B - Margò, can be realized a system that, express throught a colour a specific frequency.

 # Inside the process

 For the realization of this system is used as main software [Max/MSP](https://cycling74.com/products/max), inside of which a JavaScript code operates the conversion from colour to frequency.
 [Here](https://docs.cycling74.com/max8/vignettes/jsintro) can be found more about JavaScript operating inside Max/MSP.

-To begin with, the function needs as input from Max/MSP an RGB value, usually being between 0 and 255, it is better to scale those values between 0 and 1:
+To begin with, the function needs as input from Max/MSP an RGB value, depending on the value that is used, it might be needed to scale those values between 0 and 1 for a better approach to the conversion:
 ```JavaScript
 function colorSet(in_r, in_g, in_b) {